alokdath/alokdath.github.io/index.md

-Established software professional with close to 10 years of experience in the industry in product program management and setting up and managing world class support systems for enterprise applications.

-Currently working as a Technical Program Manager for the Media division at Akamai Technologies Inc.
+Excellence driven individual with 10+ years of extensive experience in global IT Project, Program and Portfolio Management.
+Rich professional experience in both service delivery and product development organizations.
+Hands on in leading diverse engineering and project management teams across multiple geographies.
+Thorough knowledge in Agile frameworks, Scrum, Waterfall and other software development techniques.